walmartlabs/walmart-cla/walmart-cla-corporate.md

 this WCA that is scanned and delivered via email or fax, will, for all purposes be deemed an original.

-Individual Contributor Signature (for individual contributors ONLY):
-Signature: Date:

 Corporate Contributor Signature:

 Name of Legal Entity (Company Name):